Technical Deep Dive

 🔁

-Other smart contracts on the Liberland chain can query the registry or call verifier contracts directly.
-This enables composable governance: a DAO can require a verified age proof or citizenship proof as a prerequisite for participation — with no identity exposure.
+On the roadmap: other smart contracts querying the registry or calling verifiers directly — composable governance where a DAO can require a verified proof as a prerequisite for participation, with no identity exposure.

 Own your